jminor/cardmaker/README.md

 You will need these things:
 - A recent version of [Python](https://python.org/) (tested with 3.8, but any 3+ should work).
 - [Inkscape](https://inkscape.org/) (used for rendering SVG to PNG).
-- A Windows, Mac, or Linux computer (tested on Windows).
+- A Windows, Mac, or Linux computer (tested on Mac and Windows).

 ## Installation